mdmartinez/mdmartinez.com/content/pages/about.md

 I have a strong passion for intuitive dataset design, crafting delightful interfaces, and creating data models that balance scalability and performance.

 I love connecting with interesting and energetic people.
 Reach out if you want to talk about data, technology, or are just a curious person.
+You can find me on [Twitter](https://twitter.com/mdanmartinez), [Instagram](https://www.instagram.com/therealdanmartinez/), and [LinkedIn](https://www.linkedin.com/in/michaeldanielmartinez/).